rcpenny/interviews/behaviors/BQ-Stories.md

 A: First found connections spikes to 2000 max, then started reading the DB error log, and confirmed with CloudSQL team.
 Set up a detection plan and migration plan.
 R: Made the upgrade smoothly and didn't complete the migration in 10 minutes at night.

-## Tell me about yourself/ Tell me about your background
-school, why software engineer, worked on what, learned what, what I can provide, what do I want to achieve.

 ## Your strength